rockyZigmo/BowlingScoreCalculator/README.md

 To do:
   - Auto-increment to the next input field, upon user input
   - Include Unit Testing
-  - Important logic cleanup needed in:
+  - Important logic cleanup is needed in:
       BowlingCalculator:
         updateResults()
         getTotalScore()